tranlv/cloud-computing-specialization/README.md

 3. whether the correct failed node was detected (accuracy).

 ---
-Conversion to real application
+WARNING
 ---

+This is an experimental protocol implementation project and work-in-progress repo under heavy development.
+I do not yet recommend using in production environments.

-All EN*() functions can be easily replaced with a different set that sends and receives messages through sockets.
+However, here are some idea to integrate this into real-world application: All EN*() functions can be easily replaced with a different set that sends and receives messages through sockets.
 Then, once the periodic functionalities (e.g., nodeLoop()) are replaced with a thread that wakes up periodically, and appropriate conversions are made for calling the other functions nodeStart() and recvLoop(), the implementation can be made to run over a real network!

 ---
 Release History